Quality Assurance Systems Initiative (QASI)

 Informed by experience of other industries such as the airline industry that utilizing a trusted partner—in the case of air transport, IATA—is a reliable mechanism for developing and successfully implementing a culture of sharing quality data and “error reports”.
 Air transport has been doing this for more than 70 years.
 In our industry—with the exception of the GMP area for API and inactive ingredient suppliers—this is still an alien concept.
 Through QASI, ACRES and its multiple stakeholder Allies will change this.

-First, the ACRES Audit Franchise.
-This project leverages audit and CAPA (Corrective and Preventive Action) related information generated by a multitude of stakeholders in the clinical trials and drug development space.
-The ACRES Audit Franchise will
+The ACRES Audit Franchise leverages audit and CAPA (Corrective and Preventive Action) related information generated by a multitude of stakeholders in the clinical trials and drug development space.
+The ACRES Audit Franchise will:

 - Enable sponsors to plan audits

 - Allow sponsors to tender audits that they intend to outsource

 - Allow auditors to submit a proposal to potential sponsors